DayatXD/Nvimfy/README.md

 - [ ] Native Lsp
 - [ ] All LuaScript  (will be available on seperate branch till lua becames the main)

+- Switch to Dashboard
+- Switch to Native LSP
+- Switch to Paq

 Suggestions are always welcome slightly_smiling_face!

 ## Credits